dinorry/flutter_calculator/README.md

 # calc

 This is a simple calculator made with Flutter.
-I used it as an expariment to learn Flutter and Dart.
+I used it as an experiment to learn Flutter and Dart.